Chemotherapy is the treatment of disease by using chemical agents that are toxic to cancer cells.

 Chemotherapy is most often given by injection, but in some instances it may be given in the form of pills that can be swallowed.
 The injections are performed as either quick injections into the patient’s vein (intravenous; IV) or muscle (intramuscular; IM), or as a slow IV drip.
 In rare cases the injections are performed as slow IV infusions over one to two days.

 The primary goal of treatment is to improve and extend each patient’s quality of life for as long as possible.
-Your oncologist will give you detailed information about the success of chemotherapy for your pet at the initial consultation.
+A veterinary oncologist will provide pet owners with detailed information about the success of chemotherapy at the initial consultation.
 In general, the success rates of chemotherapy alone or chemotherapy combined with other procedures vary depending on the type of cancer and the patient.

 Most chemotherapy is administered on an out-patient basis.
-This means your pet will spend several hours during the day at our hospital but will not need to stay overnight.
+This means pets will spend several hours during the day at our hospital but will not need to stay overnight.

 Cancer treatment can be expensive.
-Your pet will be receiving care from highly skilled staff and will benefit from board-certified specialists with years of training and experience in oncology.
+Pets will be receiving care from highly skilled staff and will benefit from specialists with years of training and experience in oncology.
 The cost of treatment depends on many variables including the cancer type, chemotherapy protocol, patient size, treatment duration, and any necessary hospitalization or additional procedures.
-There also may be a need to amend the chemotherapy protocol depending on your pet’s response to treatment.
+There also may be a need to amend the chemotherapy protocol depending on the pet’s response to treatment.
 A written estimate will be provided for all of the known treatments and procedures.

 Almost all chemotherapy agents have the potential to induce side effects, but they would not be used if their potential benefits did not outweigh the possible risks.
 Unlike people receiving chemotherapy, the vast majority (80-90%) of dogs and cats have minimal to no side effects.
 However, a small number of patients may have moderate to severe side effects.
 Rarely is a side effect life-threatening to the patient.